Home Institution: Loyola University Chicago

 REU Mentor: Chris Leighton

 Perovskite oxides have been shown to exhibit a plethora of interesting and important materials properties, ranging from high temperature superconductivity, colossal magnetoresistance, and ferroelectricity, to co-incident metal-insulator, structural, and magnetic phase transitions.
-Perovskite cobaltites doped with alkaline-earth metals, such as La1-xSrxCoO3, have shown a clear form of magneto-electronic phase separation which is heavily influenced by the chemical composition of the material.
-In addition to stoichiometric effects, magneto-electronic phase separation behavior could also be affected by constraining dimensionality of the material.
-In order to study this behavior, nanoparticles of La1-xSrxCoO3 are being studied in this project, as a function of composition and particle size.
-Magnetometry measurements on La1-xSrxCoO3 (x = 0, 0.05, 0.1, 0.2, 0.3) nanoparticles from year-old samples and recently-made samples were first studied and compared to analyses made a year ago.
-This was done to determine if there is any deterioration in the magnetic properties of the nanoparticles, and to further see how particle size affects these properties.
+Perovskite cobaltites doped with alkaline-earth metals, such as La1-xSrxCoO3, have shown a clear form of magneto-electronic phase separation which is heavily influenced by stoichiometry.
+In addition to chemical composition effects, magneto-electronic phase separation behavior could also be affected by constraining dimensionality of the material.
+To study this behavior, nanoparticles of La1-xSrxCoO3 are being studied here as a function of composition and particle size.
+Magnetometry measurements on La1-xSrxCoO3 (xnom = 0, 0.05, 0.1, 0.2, 0.3) nanoparticles from year-old samples and recently-made samples were first studied and compared to analyses made a year ago.
+This was done to determine if there was any deterioration in the magnetic properties of the nanoparticles, and to see how particle size affects these properties.
 Preliminary analysis demonstrates that there is little decay of the magnetic properties with time.
-Current work on the project focuses on the measurement and analysis of magnetometry data from the new batch of nanoparticle samples.
-Future characterization using scanning electron microscopy, energy dispersive analysis of x-rays, x-ray diffraction, and small angle neutron scattering will also provide a more concrete understanding on how the effects of particle size and composition affect the magnetoelectronic behavior of these size-constrained materials.
+Scanning electron microscopy shows that the new samples have slightly smaller particles on average and the size distributions are significantly narrower.
+Energy dispersive analysis of x-rays (EDAX) proves that both sample batches were strontium deficient while having a high degree of polydispersity of strontium concentration.
+The old samples also contained chlorine and potassium contamination.
+Overall, this analysis demonstrates an improvement in the synthesis procedure used to make the nanoparticles.
+Further work will focus on EDAX mapping to clarify the polydispersity of the nanoparticles.
+Additionally, x-ray diffraction will be used to confirm the phases of the samples

 Home Institution: St. Catherine University